ToolActToolAct

 Which tax rules does this calculator use?

-It is written for China's individual income tax on wages and salaries.
-The calculation uses the 5,000 CNY monthly basic deduction, the seven-level progressive tax table, social insurance and housing fund deductions, and the special additional deductions shown on the page.
+It covers China's individual income tax on wages and salaries, using the cumulative withholding method: the 7-level annual rate table is applied to year-to-date taxable income, with a 5,000 CNY monthly basic deduction and deductions for social insurance, the housing fund, and the special additional deductions listed on the page.

 Are social insurance and housing fund included?